-Environmental & Toxic Tort
+Environmental and Toxic Tort

 Sedgwick’s full-service environmental and toxic tort practice is made up of experienced civil trial lawyers and former regulatory agency attorneys.
 Our attorneys represent clients in a broad range of business sectors, such as manufacturing, oil and gas, energy, pesticides, pharmaceuticals, paints, solvents, gas utility, technology, transportation, real estate, mining, chemicals, electrical, biotech and consumer products.